sbekrin/styled-email-components/readme.md

 ### `styled.*`

-This module sets list of XHTML 1.0 Transitional [element aliases](./src/utils/xhtml-elements.js) instead of original HTML5 set, which is a widely used doctype in mails.
+This module sets list of XHTML 1.0 Transitional [element aliases](./src/utils/xhtml-elements.js) instead of the original HTML5 set, which is a widely used doctype in emails.

 ### `styled.vml.*`